GyulyVGC/sniffnet/README.md

 It also describes the status of the possible filters applicable by the user through the command line: IP address version, transport layer protocol, port minimum and maximum number, and application layer protocol.

-Finally, it reports overall statistics about the observed traffic: the number of address:port pairs considered, the total number of sniffed packets and the number (and percentage) of packets selected according to the active filters.
+Finally, it reports some statistics about the observed traffic: the number of address:port pairs considered, the total number of sniffed packets, the number (and percentage) of packets selected according to the active filters and a list of the observed application layer protocols with the respective packets count.

 ### Report addresses list